 According to the National Association of Anorexia Nervosa and Associated Disorders, there are 8 million Americans (1 million are men) with an eating disorder and 50% of all Americans say they personally know someone who is afflicted with the disease.
 Only 30-40 percent of all diagnosed anoxerics will fully recover, while from 5 to 20 percent will die after contracting the disease within 10 or 20 years, respectively.
 A whopping 95 percent of those with diagnosed eating disorders are between the ages of 12 and 25 years old and a mere 10 percent will get treatment.

 Eating disorders are a serious health problem among all athletes, male and female, including dancers and may start at a very young age.
-Earlier this year, NBC Nightly News ran this video called Boys Dying To Be Thin: The New Face of Anorexia.
+Earlier in 2012, NBC Nightly News ran a video called Boys Dying To Be Thin: The New Face of Anorexia.
 It's shocking to see straight-A students and athletes who die in their pursuit of physical perfection, and it is important to understand that both sexes are susceptible to eating disorders.

 Eat the rainbow for healthy Irish dancing